-It’s no secret that growing your business takes time, effort, and trial and error.
+It’s no secret that growing your business takes time and effort.

 Even with a solid business model, unique product, or incredible service package, you’ll still need to constantly get the word out there to keep attracting people and converting them into paying customers or clients.

 Fortunately, one of the most impactful activities you can ever do to market your business is to offer a lead magnet.

 Definition of a Lead Magnet